fjp/ppp/ch4-computation/ch4-review.md

 The most basic building block of programs is an expression.
 An expression computes a value from a number of operands.
 The simplest expression is simply a literal value, such as `10`, `'a'`, `3.14`, or `"Norah"`.
+Names of variables are also expressions.
+A variable represents the object of which it is the name.

 5. What is the difference between a statement and an expression, as described in this chapter?